 Being a product of the inner city and urban area, Dr. Scavella believes that all students possess the ability to learn and with the proper motivation, can achieve their life-long goals.
 He affirms that the key ingredient to success is being ready for opportunity when it comes.
 This is accomplished by having a strong belief system, compelling reasons to succeed and the desire to work on oneself.
 He feels that serious time must be devoted to reading and learning in order to develop the mind and attitude of a person.

-Dr. Sam Scavella has served 17 years as a school leader with experience in implementing systemic structures and processes to ensure organizational effectiveness, high performance, and accountability.
+Dr. Sam Scavella has served 27 years as an educator with 20 years as a school-based leader experienced in implementing systemic structures and processes to ensure organizational effectiveness, high performance, and accountability.
 His repertoire emphasizes the implementation of sound research-based practices, while establishing partnerships to provide educational experiences that change the lives of children and youth.
-As a consummate educator, he mentors aspiring educational leaders in various school districts throughout the southeastern states.
+As an educational leadership practitioner and consummate educator, Dr. Scavella serves on the Board of Directors for the Ohio Association of Secondary School Administrators and the Cleveland Transformation Alliance.
+He also serves on the Board for the Cleveland Council of Administrators & Supervisors and is a current participant in the Cleveland Metropolitan School District’s Aspiring Network Support Leaders Program.
 He maintains that children and youth are our greatest investment who must be challenged and nurtured to unlock the treasures of kindness, honesty, productivity and service.

-As a result of his commitment and service, Dr. Scavella’s work has been honored and featured in the following articles, magazines, and professional journals:
+As a result of his commitment and service, Dr. Scavella’s work has been featured in the following publications, presentations and articles:

 Words he lives by: The important thing is this: To be able at any moment to sacrifice that which we are, for what we could become. ~ Charles Dubois